sphenlee/waterwheel/docs/config.md

 > Note that the default value for the server bind will not allow docker
 > containers or kubernetes pods to access the stash.
 You should specify the
-> specific to bind to depending on your networking setup.
+> specific address to bind to depending on your networking setup.

 # Task settings